-BI-OMP is the second phase of the Ocean Margins Program (OMP); it places an increased emphasis on the application of modern molecular tools to marine microbes and their role in carbon and nitrogen cycling, and processes affecting global change.
+BI-OMP is an outgrowth of the Ocean Margins Program (OMP).
+It places an increased emphasis on the application of modern molecular tools to marine microbes and their role in carbon and nitrogen cycling, and processes affecting global change.
 Photosynthetic rates in the ocean, and sequestration of atmospheric CO2 by marine primary production greatly depend on the availability of fixed inorganic nitrogen.
-Hence, any increase in the net sequestration of CO2 by oceanic photosynthetic organisms requires an addition of nitrogen or other limiting elements external to the ocean.
 Three major external sources of fixed inorganic nitrogen are cultural eutrophication of the coastal zone; atmospheric deposition of anthropogenic and naturally produced oxides of nitrogen; and nitrogen fixation from the atmosphere by microorganisms.